View and change CSS

 View an element's CSS

-Inspect Me!text below and select Inspect.
+Inspect me!text below and select Inspect.
 The Elements panel of DevTools opens.
-The

-Inspect Me!element is highlighted in the DOM Tree.
+Inspect me!element highlighted blue in the DOM Tree.

 In the DOM Tree, find the value of the